SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 ```

 We can defer this refactoring, add a TODO, and revisit it later when the impact of changing `Projects` from being a `LinkedHashMap<String, Tasks>` to
-`LinkedHashMap<String, Project>` is localized: only the methods of the `Projects` class would be impacted.
+`LinkedHashMap<String, Project>` is localized, meaning: only the methods of the `Projects` class would be impacted.
 That would also be the
 right time to evaluate whether `Projects` should extend `LinkedHashMap` or instead use composition.
 I decided to introduce
 [Project](https://github.com/SarthakMakhija/task-list-refactoring/commit/e441f16663f9af15fd9bbcb1ac176794404b9fa3) only after I was sure
 that the change would only impact [Projects](https://github.com/SarthakMakhija/task-list-refactoring/blob/main/src/main/java/com/codurance/training/tasks/Projects.java) class.